MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-bash-tutorial.md

     --output tsv)
 ```

-Delete containers in a loop using the `--prefix` argument.
+Delete the list of containers in a loop using the `--prefix` argument.

 ```azurecli
 for row in $containerList